Always excellent service. I have used you for years and have always been completely satisfied. ”- Richard C.

 Plants typically grow to 35-40 feet tall and about 35 feet wide in a partial sun location.
-Texas Buckeye is prone to losing foliage in summer time, especially if spring weather has encouraged fungal diseases.
-They're most commonly found on hard limestone in the central Edwards Plateau and that is where plants reach their largest size.
+Texas Buckeye is prone to losing foliage in summertime, especially if spring weather has encouraged fungal diseases.
+They’re most commonly found on hard limestone in the central Edwards Plateau and that is where plants reach their largest size.
 But they can also be found growing in the northern Blacklands, Pineywoods, Cross Timbers and other areas.
-As such, they are adaptable to differnt soils, such as our heavier clay in the DFW area.
+As such, they are adaptable to different soils,such as our heavier clay in the DFW area.
 However, they may remain smaller in these areas.

 If you’re in the Dallas area, you can visit the Texas Buckeye Trail off the Trinity at Bexar Street.
 Dallas Master Naturalists maintain the trail so that it can be enjoyed by hikers.
 Along this trial, you’ll find a large stand of native Texas Buckeye trees that bloom in spring.